Professional impact analysis: How are you perceived by other people?How do you and your messages affect the audience?

 - Foreseeable effects

 - Act in front of a microphone and camera

 - Dealing with provocative questions and attacks

 How are you perceived and what can you improve to convincingly present yourself and your message?

 Based on your impact analysis, you receive recommendations that help you to optimize your appearance.
 If you wish, you will receive targeted support for your sovereignty, charisma, and self-marketing for speeches and media appearances.
 I support you from the impact analysis, optimization up to the dress rehearsal, or even the accompaniment to the performance.
 You decide!

-The impact analysis can be booked individually from a duration of 60 minutes or is the beginning of more comprehensive support for the preparation of an event.
+The impact analysis can be booked individually for a duration of 60 minutes or is the beginning of more comprehensive support for the preparation of an event.
 This is also possible with sessions via telephone or with video support.

 You decide how extensive the analysis is.
 Many factors affect how you are perceived.
 Here are examples: